Plugin: PhotonFirst FBG Interrogator (GInsPhotonFirstPlugin)

 PhotonFirst has a range of FBG interrogation systems.
 The plugin currently supports two interrogators:

-1. The GTR FBG Interrogator GTR device is a single channel FBG interrogator that features 1pm precision and highspeed sampling.
-The platform is a miniature, out-of-the-box system platform supporting optical chipsets for a wide range of applications and environments.
+1. The GTR FBG Interrogator is a single-channel fiber Bragg grating interrogator that offers 1 pm precision and high-speed sampling capabilities.
+It is a compact, out-of-the-box platform designed to support a wide range of applications and environments.

-2. The SGTR Multichannel FBG Interrogator demonstrates great versatility, providing fast channel multiplexing, high resolution sensing and high sampling speeds per channel.
-With its unique set of features, its reduced size, weight, and power specifications, the SGTR provides an excellent FBG interrogator solution.
+2. The SGTR Multichannel FBG Interrogator is an eight-channel Bragg grating interrogator that offers fast channel multiplexing, high-resolution sensing, and high sampling rates per channel.
+With its unique feature set and compact size, weight, and power specifications, the SGTR represents an excellent solution for FBG interrogation applications.

 Minimum system requirements